fabio-sassi/levin/README.md

 ## Building and Install:

-Build levin (can be compiled, at present, only in Linux due to epoll dependency):
+Levin can be build in Linux and FreeBSD:

 	make